google/beacon-platform/samples/python/README.md

 `set-places` will lookup the closest place to these coordinates (in this case, Google Seattle for all three), and update the beacon with that place ID:

-    $ pb-cli.py --service-account-creds ./creds.json set-places --source-csv ./beacon-places.csv --maps-api-key <API KEY>
+    $ pb-cli --service-account-creds ./creds.json set-places --source-csv ./beacon-places.csv --maps-api-key <API KEY>
     *snip*

 Note that in particularly dense locations or in cases where multiple places share the same address (e.g., malls), this may not return the desired Place ID.
 It's recommended that you spot check these in the [Beacon Dashboard](https://developers.google.com/beacons/dashboard).

-#### Bulk Register Beacons
+### Bulk Register Beacons

-Using `pb-cli.py`, you can register a set of beacons using a single command.
+Using `pb-cli`, you can register a set of beacons using a single command.
 For example:

-    $ pb-cli.py --service-account-creds ./creds.json bulk-register --source-csv ./beacons.csv
+    $ pb-cli --service-account-creds ./creds.json bulk-register --source-csv ./beacons.csv

 The input CSV file must at minimum have an ID field (i.e., the broadcast ID of the beacon), but can contain any number of fields.
 The primary [Beacon Resource fields](https://developers.google.com/beacons/proximity/reference/rest/v1beta1/beacons#Beacon)